Lukem20/Lukem20/README.md

 - 👋 Hi, I’m @Lukem20
 - 👀 I’m interested in ...
 Full-stack web development and the outdoors.
 - 🌱 I’m currently learning ...
-Javascript, React.js, Next.js, and SQL
+Typescript, Node.js, Google Cloud Platform, and Next.js
 - 💞️ I’m looking to collaborate on ...
 Anything about environmentalism or biodiversity conservation.
+I plan on starting a Mountain Project(climbing app) clone soon!
 - 📫 How to reach me ...

 <!---